Popular Green Teas from China

 8 Most Popular Green Teas from China

-Green Tea from China is some of the most fresh and floral green teas in the world.
-In this article we explore some of the most popular and well known green teas from China.
+China produces some of the freshest and most floral green teas in the world.
+In this article, we explore some of the most popular and well-known green teas from the region.

 West Lake Longjing